DEADLINE: 5:00 p.m., Thursday, February 24, 2022

 BIOGRAPHICAL SKETCH – Limited to five (5) single-spaced pages for each investigator but may be significantly shorter in length (required).

-Provide a biographical sketch in any extramural agency format (e.g., NIH, NSF, DOD) for each PI/Co-PI/Co-I, limited to academic & research credentials.
+Provide a biographical sketch for the PI and any Co-PIs, limited to academic & research credentials.
 Templates for a standard NSF and a hybrid NSF/NEH biographical sketch are provided on the Application Portal for reference.
-Do not list meetings attended, seminars given, or personal data.
-If not utilizing an extramural agency format, please include the following information:
+Biographical sketches prepared in any extramural agency format (e.g., NIH, NSF, DOD) or generated from SciENcv are acceptable.
+However, if not utilizing an extramural agency format, please include the following information:

 - Brief summary of investigator’s qualifications for proposed project